 Light from the metrology laser passes through a beam expander and the catseye on the delay line trolley.
 As the trolley moves along its pipe, irregularities in the pipe straightness cause the catseye to move laterally with respect to the incoming beam.
-This introduces shear into the return beam, which is compressed for use by the metrology system, but a beam splitter is also used to tap off part of the beam for shear measurement.
+The return beam is then compressed for use by the metrology system, but part of it is tapped off by a beam splitter for measurement of the shear.